-Conflicts of interest, including those arising from University or outside activities or financial interests, are prohibited.
-Faculty members are responsible for resolving such conflicts of interest, working in conjunction with their chair/supervisors and other appropriate University officials.
+Conflicts of Interest, including those arising from University or Outside Activities or Financial Interests, are prohibited.
+Faculty members are responsible for resolving such Conflicts of Interest, working in conjunction with their chair/supervisors and other appropriate University officials.

-28.4 Reporting Outside Activity, Financial Interests, and Potential Conflicts of Interest

-- (a) Outside Activity and/or Financial Interests.
-Pursuant to Florida Statute 1012.977, faculty members engaged in the design, conduct, or reporting of research must disclose and receive a determination that their Outside Activity and/or Financial Interest do not affect the integrity of the University. - (b) Other Potential Conflicts.
-In addition, a faculty member who proposes to engage in any outside activity which the faculty member should reasonably conclude may create a conflict of interest, or in any outside compensated professional activity, must disclose and receive a determination that it does not affect the integrity of the University. - (c) All reports of Outside Activity, Financial Interests, and potential Conflicts of Interest shall be submitted using a conflict of interest disclosure form prior to engaging therein. - (d) A new report shall be submitted for any Outside Activity, Financial Interests, and Potential Conflicts of Interests previously reported at: - (1) The beginning of each fiscal year for Outside Activity, Financial Interests, and Potential Conflicts of Interest of a continuing nature23; and - (2) Such time as there is a significant change in an activity or interest (nature, extent, funding, etc.). - (3) The reporting provisions of this section shall not apply to activities performed wholly during a period in which the faculty member has no appointment with the University.
+- 28.4 Reporting Outside Activity, Financial Interests, and Potential Conflicts of Interest - (a) Outside Activity and/or Financial Interests.
+Pursuant to Florida Statute § 1012.977, faculty members engaged in the design, conduct, or reporting of research must disclose and receive a determination that their Outside Activity and/or Financial Interest do not affect the integrity of the University. - (b) Other Potential Conflicts.
+In addition, a faculty member who proposes to engage in any Outside Activity that the faculty member should reasonably conclude may create a Conflict of Interest, or in any outside compensated professional activity, must disclose and receive a determination that it does not affect the integrity of the University. - (1) All reports of Outside Activity, Financial Interests, and potential Conflicts of Interest shall be submitted using a Conflict of Interest Disclosure form prior to engaging therein. - (c) Faculty must submit Conflict of Interest Disclosures on the approved form at the following times: - (1) Upon becoming aware of a new Outside Activity, Financial Interest, or potential Conflict of Interest; - (2) Annually, within 30 days after the beginning of the academic year for all contract lengths (9-10 months, 11-12 months, and other).
+The administration will notify faculty of the annual Conflict of Interest reporting requirement including this Article's definitions for Conflict of Interest, Financial Interest, and Outside Activity, the examples provided in Appendix K at the beginning of the academic year, as well as information regarding where the reporting form can be located.
+The administration's notification shall indicate the annual report must be made regardless of whether there are no matters to disclose, or the need to disclose Outside Activity, Financial Interests, and potential Conflicts of Interest of a continuing nature.
+Faculty will be given 30 days to respond using the annual